SteadyCadence/api-docs/content/01-introduction.md

 `403` | Permission denied, the user has no permission to access this resource or perform this action.
 `404` | Not found.
 (The object with the given slug or ID was not in the database.)

-### Formatting URLS for Accessing Specific Objects
+### Formatting URLs for Accessing Specific Objects

-To get at, create, or modify projects, organizations, organization members and more, you'll need to access certain IDs (such as `username`) or a couple different kinds of slugs.
+To get, create, or modify projects, organizations, organization members and more, you'll need to access certain IDs (such as `username`) or a couple different kinds of slugs.

 Two slugs that appear frequently are: